solana-foundation/developer-content/content/guides/dapps/cash-app.md

 To enable these functionalities, we will do the following:

-1. Write a solana program that allows for users to initialize a new account on-chain and set up a user name _(similar to $Cashtag)_ with [Solana Name Service](https://sns.guide/).
+1. Write a Solana program that allows for users to initialize a new account on-chain and set up a user name _(similar to $Cashtag)_ with [Solana Name Service](https://sns.guide/).
 With the username being set via SNS, you can then get public key information directly from an account's username.
-2. Add instructions to the solana program for a user to be able to deposit funds from their wallet into their cash account and withdrawal funds from their cash account into their wallet.
+2. Add instructions to the Solana program for a user to be able to deposit funds from their wallet into their cash account and withdrawal funds from their cash account into their wallet.
 3. Add instructions for a user to be able to directly send funds from their own